Cyfrin/aderyn/judgeops/current/report.judge.md

 ## L-19: Internal functions called only once can be inlined

-Instead of separating the logic into a separate function, consider inlining the logic into the calling Function.
-This can reduce the number of Function calls and improve readability.
+Instead of separating the logic into a separate function, consider inlining the logic into the calling function.
+This can reduce the number of function calls and improve readability.

 ### Responsible : useless-internal-function